The Neighbors: Income

 The Neighbors: Occupations

-clerical, assistant, and tech support occupations, with 24.4% of the residents employed.
+executive, management, and professional occupations, with 28.8% of the residents employed.

 Other residents here are employed in manufacturing and laborer occupations